4-Part Online Professional Briefing

 • Steve West, Director of West Hart Partnership Ltd

-This series examines the latest trends and developments covering the all-important issues relevant to decision making by all active partners.
+This series will examine the latest trends and developments covering the all-important issues relevant to decision making by all active partners.
 COVID-19 is unprecedented and has brought fresh challenges to the way primary care is delivered in the community.
-This series discusses how the delivery of primary care has been dramatically changed since the pandemic and what the impact of these changes will be to the sector both in the short and longer terms.
+This series will discuss how the delivery of primary care has been dramatically changed since the pandemic and what the impact of these changes will be to the sector both in the short and longer terms.
 How does this affect existing healthcare premises and what will new medical centres look like?

 With the emergence of integrated care systems and clusters of patient hubs as the way forward, the building specification and function will need to adapt, not least because of the move to online consultations.
 It will be interesting to see how these changes, together with the pending Premises Directions, will take shape.
 Covering: